neqkir/gpt-3/language-models-are-few-shot-learners.md

 ### Language models are Few Shot learners

 --> Trend towards pre-trained language representations in NLP systems, applied in increasingly flexible and task-agnostic ways for downstream transfer

 1. single representation using word vectors

 2. RNN with multi layer representations and context state

-		3. pre-trained recurrent or transformer models, directly fine-tuned, removing the need for task specific architectures while no task-specific architecture, still needs task-specific fine-tuning and datasets --> problems of specific data collection, a large model then pre-trained on a specific task may infer poorly from unseen data, can't match human's ability to perform a wide variety of language tasks based on a simple instruction or example
+3. pre-trained recurrent or transformer models, directly fine-tuned, removing the need for task specific architectures

+--> While no task-specific architecture, still needs task-specific fine-tuning and datasets --> problems of specific data collection, a large model then pre-trained on a specific task may infer poorly from unseen data, can't match human's ability to perform a wide variety of language tasks based on a simple instruction or example

 --> meta-learning – the model develops a broad set of skills and pattern recognition abilities at training time, and then uses those abilities at inference time to rapidly adapt to or recognize the desired task